-In an interconnect that supports QVN the use of physical wires to send a transfer is negotiated before the transfer is sent.
+If an interconnect supports QVN, the use of physical wires to send a transfer is negotiated before the transfer is sent.
 This ensures that when a transfer is sent on the physical wires it is guaranteed to be accepted.

 The QVN protocol provides extensions to the AMBA protocol to enable the support of virtual networks within the AXI3, AXI4, ACE, and ACE-Lite bus infrastructures.
 Using virtual networks and tokens improves system performance because it stops high-bandwidth AXI and ACE sources from preventing the flow of latency critical transactions.